AlexanderKosik/software_design/content/project/impl_1/impl_1.md

 The connection will be closed by the client if the file is transmitted completely.
 By closing the connection on client side you will know, when the transfer is completed.

 Once the file is transmitted, convert the raw byte content to a `json-object`.
 That object can be validated with the provided schema file `./json/json_file.schema`.

+If this description was to fast paced for you and you need a gentle introduction into socket programming, feel free to check out [this](./network.md) introduction to network sockets.

 ## Simulating a client
 To simulate a client you can use the program `rcp_send.py` in the directory `content/project/impl_1`.
 With this application you can send json files to your RCP.